ClojureBridge/curriculum/TEACHING.md

 so students can use this for this kind of exercises.
 On version 2.0.1, it's good to create a new Console app project on Nightcode.
 Once the new project is ready, open `core.clj` and click InstaREPL.
-Alernatively, they can use REPL of some projects, turtle or welecometoclojure.
+Alternatively, they can use REPL of some projects, turtle or welecometoclojure.

 #### Eval region